Ľuboš Hajdúch

-Ľuboš Hajdúch (born 6 March 1980) is a Slovak football (soccer) retired goalkeeper.
+Ľuboš Hajdúch (born 6 March 1980) is a Slovak former professional footballer who played as a goalkeeper.

-Career

-Club
+Club career

 On 27 July 2010, Hajdúch appeared as a trialist goalkeeper for St. Johnstone F.C. against Northern Irish part-time side Distillery Lisburn Distillery F.C. in which he held a clean sheet as Saints won the game 1–0.
 He played as the Saints management team look to bring in another goalkeeper to challenge Graeme Smith for a first team place following the departure of club legend Alan Main.

 In January 2011, he joined LKS Nieciecza.
 He was released half-year later.

-International
+International career

-He was a part of Slovakia national football team, with which he has appeared five times.
+He was a part of Slovakia national team, with which he has appeared five times.